Skip to main content

 running ORB standard and ORB 2TP on the same chart = conflict. running ORB standard and IB standard on the same chart = also a conflict. each algo indicator needs its own chart tab.

-example: you want to run ORB and gap fill on ES.
+example: you want to run ORB and IB on NQ.

-3. each alert points to its own strategy's webhook URL
+3. each alert points to its own strategy's webhook URL, and each account only ever holds one NQ position at a time

 same algo, different tickers